 Watch out for hidden sugars!

-Gestational diabetes means the body is having a hard time processing the sugar that is in the food that is eaten, so reducing the amount of sugar to the body is the first step to getting things under control.
-Foods high in both natural and added sugars cause the blood sugar to be high, so even if it says “Unsweetened” or “No added sugar”- you need to check the label to see how much sugar there is.
+Gestational diabetes means the body is having a hard time processing sugar, so reducing the amount of sugar eaten is a first step to getting things under control.
+Foods high in both natural and added sugars cause blood sugars to rise, so even if it says “Unsweetened” or “No added sugar”- you need to check the label to see how much sugar there is.
 For example, this is the label for Unsweetened apple juice:

 Yikes!
 One cup (250mL) has 30g of sugar—which means it has 6 teaspoons of sugar per cup!
 The World Health Organization recommends people to have less than 6 teaspoons of sugar per day, so this one cup of apple juice would be the limit PER DAY!
 And this 6 teaspoon recommendation is for people without diabetes, so it may have to be even less if you have gestational diabetes.
 Beware, as most sugar is hidden in processed foods like flavoured yogurt and sauces.
 For help reading nutrition labels, please click here.